roxgiba/todoList-vue/README.md

 ## Deployment
 This application is deployed with Netlify.
-The live version can be accessed [here](https://vue-todolist-roxgiba.netlify.app/)https://vue-todolist-roxgiba.netlify.app/.
+The live version can be accessed at (https://vue-todolist-roxgiba.netlify.app/)https://vue-todolist-roxgiba.netlify.app/.